123TalKadosh/My-Portfolio/PizzaPlaceSales/PizzaPlaceSales.md

 FROM
   `PizzaPlaceSales.order_details`
 ```
-The results to this query show us that the average number of pizzas for each delivery are 1.02.
+The results of this query show us that the average number of pizzas for each delivery is 1.02.

 ```sql
 SELECT